 Power of attorney

-A power of attorney is a formal document giving another person the authority to make legally binding decisions on your behalf.
+A power of attorney is a formal document giving another person the authority to make personal and/or financial decisions on your behalf.

 General power of attorney